Best Places to Get a Drink at Disney World (2025): Top Bars & Lounges

 Pro Tip: Prioritize this reservation at 60 days out.
 It’s one of the hardest to get in all of EPCOT.

-The Beak and Barrel – a Pirates of the Caribbean-themed Lounge (Magic Kingdom – Coming Soon!)
+The Beak and Barrel – a Pirates of the Caribbean-themed Lounge (Magic Kingdom – Now Open!)

 Best For: Drinking at Magic Kingdom, Pirate Vibes